 We earlier talked about the Windows Update problem and the solution to the code 80072ee2 error.
-Today we shall see the troubleshooting steps and solution to a different kind of error – code 80072f8f which occurs when we do Windows 7 or Vista or XP related updates from Microsoft.
+Today we shall see the troubleshooting steps and solution to a different kind of error – code 80072f8f which occurs when we do Windows 7 or Vista or XP or Server 2012 R2 or Server 2008 R2 related updates from Microsoft.

 Why does Windows Update Error 80072f8f occur mainly?

 So you have bought a new Dell or Samsung laptop.
-With the hardware you get a brand new Windows 7 Home Premium pre-installed from the OEM manufacturer.
-Otherwise, you bought Windows 7 Professional or Ultimate from a Best Buy store and you installed on your brand new computer and you are ready to go.
+Otherwise, you bought Windows 7 Professional or Ultimate from a Best Buy store and you installed it on your brand new computer and you are ready to go.

 Well, for now, everything is fine.
 After sometime the Windows giant Microsoft decides to release update to your Windows 7 OS (current update is SP1) or XP (current update is SP3).
 Now you decide to update to the latest version and fail with an error code of 80072f8f.
 What’s the reason?